uta-carpentries/SoftwareCarpentryWorkshops_general/SetHOME.md

 You can set OneDrive folder as your home directory in gitbash:
 Open .bash_profile and add:
 `export HOME="HOME=/c/Users/<yourUsername>/OneDrive`
-New gitbash window will open in the same folder as before (in home director set by Windows ("%USERPROFILE%")), but when you type `cd` it will take you to HOME set in gitbash.
+New gitbash window will open in the same folder as before (in home directory set by Windows ("%USERPROFILE%")), but when you type `cd` it will take you to HOME set in gitbash (OneDrive).